Police Officers : The Job | Qualifications | The Process | Training | Experienced Police Officers (Exempts) | Information Sessions | Recruitment FAQs

 Do You Live in British Columbia?

-If you live in the area of British Columbia between Hope and Pemberton, or southern Vancouver Island, you can attend a monthly Information Session in person to obtain an application.
+If you live in the area of British Columbia between Hope and Pemberton, or southern Vancouver Island, you can attend a monthly Information Session in person to meet our recruiters and have your questions answered.

 If you live in B.C., but are outside this region, please review the Recruiting website in detail to ensure you meet the basic requirements to apply.
 If you apply, but do not meet the basic requirements, your application will be rejected.